NuevoFoundation/workshops/content/english/java-datastructures/trees/methods.md

 Now that we conceptually understand searching for elements, we can see that searching for elements is just repeating the same operation over and over again.
 This means that if we program the operation correctly, the entire search algorithm is done.

-Imagine we have nodes that are defined like below
+Imagine we have nodes that are defined like below:
 ```js javascript
 class Node {
     int value;